microsoft/TypeScript-Website/README.md

-Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
+Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the [LICENSE](LICENSE) file and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the
 [LICENSE-CODE](LICENSE-CODE) file.

-Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
+Microsoft, Windows, Microsoft Azure, and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
-The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
+The licenses for this project do not grant you the right to use any Microsoft names, logos, or trademarks.
 Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

 Privacy information can be found at https://privacy.microsoft.com/en-us/

-Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.
+Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel, or otherwise.

 [y-wrk]: https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/